Oberon (operating system): Versions and availability

 V1 was the first usable version some time before the Oberon Trilogy was published.
 A major change in the text model together with the editor named Write yielded V2.
 As foreshadowed in the table in section History above, there was a major fork in the early 1990s: V4 vs. System 3: The group around Jürg Gutknecht introduced persistent objects and object-libraries thereby extending the kernel.
 The group around Hanspeter Mössenböck realized similar features by introducing active elements mapped to a special character thereby extending fonts without changing the kernel.
 System 3 was sometimes also named Spirit of Oberon and later renamed ETH Oberon, whereas V4 was sometimes also named Linz Oberon.
+Differences between V2.2 and V4 are summarized by a PostScript document found at SourceForge which was converted to PDF and uploaded to Wikipedia.

 The Oberon subsystem in A2 on an XO-1.5.

 As of 2017, the Oberon OS is available for several hardware computing platforms, generally in no cost versions and from several sources, which is quite confusing.
 The Oberon OS is typically extremely compact.
 Even with an Oberon compiler, assorted utilities including a web browser, TCP/IP networking, and a GUI, the full package can be compressed to one 3.5" floppy disk.
 There are versions which emulated the Oberon OS on another operating system and versions which run on bare hardware.
 The latter ones are named Native Oberon.
 There are native versions for the Ceres, Intel IA-32, and ARM platforms.
 In 2013, Niklaus Wirth adapted the basic system as described in "Project Oberon" to a current FPGA design.
 According to the preface of the 2013 edition, the whole system compiles in less than 10 seconds on a Spartan-3 board.
 This version is sometimes also named V5, despite it being much more similar functionally to the original V1 running on the Ceres than any of the later versions.